cammarasana123/dPETgraphBrain/README.md

 We include:

--Dataset with 2D videos, graph representation, and signal mapping on MRI segmentation -Model terms, including source term and reaction term -Signal reconstruction, including graph representation and signal mapping on MRI segmentation
+- Dataset with 2D videos, graph representation, and signal mapping on MRI segmentation
+- Model terms, including source term and reaction term
+- Signal reconstruction, including graph representation and signal mapping on MRI segmentation

 # Acknowledgements
 Dataset provided by: